Short getaways in São Paulo – inspirational art museums, buzzing nightlife and indulgent cuisine

-The city’s oldest neighbourhood, Luz, is a captivating place to start your São Paulo short getaway.
+The city’s oldest neighborhood, Luz, is a captivating place to start your São Paulo short getaway.
 Exit the gilded archways of the late 19th-century Estação da Luz train station into lush sculpture gardens.
 Nearby, the neoclassical palace of Pinacoteca do Estado gives an overview of Brazilian modernist painting.
 From here meander south-east and join the lunchtime scrum for traditional salt cod pastel (pastries) under the stained glass archways of the Municipal Market.

 Nearest metro Estação da Luz

 A short walk south, past the imposing São Bento monastery, is Praça da Sé – the bustling palm-lined square at the city’s historical heart.
 Navigate the busy cobbled streets, past colonial churches and monumental office blocks, to the calmness of Anhangabaú park.
 Nearby Avenida Ipiranga pulsates with city life – climb its colossal Edifício Itália skyscraper for a well-deserved caipirinha at sunset.

 Strolling south of the Centro leads to the Japanese immigrant quarter of Liberdade where ornamental gardens and Buddhist temples await exploration.
 Traditional ramen house Lamen Aska, unchanged in decades, serves fresh noodles and delicate tempura prawns.
 After an Asian banquet head to nearby Jardins’s sophisticated bars and nightclubs or join the Brazilian jazz aficionados at Centro’s Bar Brahma.